top of page

 5% x $400,000 = $20,000

-Great!
-You are eligible for a 95% Lend, which opens up a lot more options.
-Some lenders will let you capitalise the LMI on top of this so long as the combined loan and LMI does not exceed 98% LVR.
+If you are not a first home buyer, you still have options.
+Some lenders will let you capitalise the LMI on top of your loan so long as the combined loan and LMI does not exceed 98% LVR.
 You may still have to pay a higher interest rate until you can bring your loan down below 90%.

 I have a 10% deposit.